benchristelcom/benchristelcom.github.io/src/portal.md

 ## Concepts I Have Named

 - [Corollary to Hyrum's Law](https://github.com/benchristel/benchristel.github.io/wiki/KranzsLaw) - A.K.A.
 Kranz's Law, A.K.A.
 Scrappy's Law.
 By whatever name, the idea is that tools inevitably get repurposed for off-label uses.
+See also [Hyrum's Law](https://www.hyrumslaw.com/).
 - [Garblehooping](https://github.com/benchristel/benchristel.github.io/wiki/Garblehoop) - When someone says something they don't understand, in the hope that the person or machine they're talking to _will_ understand and will magically do what they wanted.
 - **Infobesity** - The idea that abundant information makes people and organizations stupid.
 - **Personality Security** - The art and discipline of defending one's values against colonization by globalized capitalism.
+The worst thing you can do, from a personality security perspective, is accept the defaults.

 ## List of Lists of Links